SebastianWild/MotogymkhanaTimer/README.md

 ## Controls Overview

-Once running, the ESP8266 will expose a webpage at `http://http://192.168.4.1/`.
-The [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API is used to stream data to the client.
+Once running, connect to the ESP8266's WiFi network:
+- SSID: `ESP8266 Timer`
+- Password: `motogymkhana`

+Then, navigate to `http://http://192.168.4.1/` where you can see the lap time and change settings.

 ![Screenshot of the configuration & display webpage](Docs\Images\webpage.png)